pcatach/pcatach.github.io/_posts/2023-07-22-stock-valuation-2.md

 | Foreign exchange rate changes           |   (141) |
 | **Net cash**                            |   (293) |

-This all means that, despite it's incredible net income, Microsoft actually lost $293 million in cash in 2022.
+This all means that, despite its incredible net income, Microsoft actually lost $293 million in cash in 2022.

 Indeed, if you look at the 10-K balance sheet, you'll see that cash and cash equivalents decreased from $14,224 billion in 2021 to $13,931 billion in 2022, which is very close to the amount we saw in the 10-Q balance sheet for 2023.

-Right, so a net loss of 293.
-Let's break this down.
-We understand the $72 bn in net income.
-We can see a D&A gain of $14 bn.
+The cashflow statement includes $14 bn in D&A that is added back in the cashflow statement to reconcile the net income of $72 bn with the cashflow from operations.

 What does this mean?
 If I buy some equipment today worth $100, I'll deduct $100 from my balance sheet cash and add $100 to my balance sheet PP&E.